jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

 #### GNOME Software Store

-You will install assorted softwares using the Gnome Software application in Fedora 28.
+You will install assorted softwares using the Gnome Software application in Fedora 30.
 The list of software is as follows:

 1) Inkscape
 1) Audacity
 1) GNOME Tweak Tool
-1) Chromium
+1) Chromium Web Browser
-1) Geary
-1) Thunderbird
-1) gPodder
 1) Xed (text editor)

 #### GNOME 3 Extensions